Jefferson49/ExtendedImportExport/README.md

   * Valid values: CRLF (Default), LF

 ### Key file
 The key parameter of the URL is checked against a secret key.
-The secret key is stored in the "key" file in the module folder.
+The secret key is stored in the following file: **\modules_v4\download_gedcom_with_ulr\resources\keys\key**

+The file is protected against remote read access by a .htaccess file. **To assure the file protection, you should never change or delete this .htaccess file**.

+In a new installation, the key folder also contains a "default_key" file.
+You can put your own key into this file and rename it from "default_key" to "key".

-Please generate your own secret key and store it in the "key" file.
-Afterwards, use the same key as parameter in the URL.
+After creating the "key" file with your key, use the same key as parameter in the URL, i.e. "&key=MY_KEY".

 ### Example Script
 The file ExamplePythonScript.py contains an example, how an automatic download could be performed with a Python script